Queen Elizabeth Hospital, King's Lynn: Finances

 The hospital trust successfully applied for Foundation Status in 2010.
 The trust predicted a deficit of £14m in 2013–14.

 Trust Charitable Fund

 Many patients and their families make donations to the hospital.
 These donations are treated separately to the main hospital income as they go to The Queen Elizabeth Hospital, King's Lynn, NHS Trust Charitable Fund.
 The registered charity number is 1051327.

 League of Friends

 The League of Friends of the King's Lynn Area Hospitals was registered as a charity (Registered charity no 207408) in 1953.
-Since then the band of volunteers, who staff the hospital shop and carry out other fundraising activities, have raised millions of pounds which has been spent on essential equipment for the hospital.
+Since then, the band of volunteers, who staff the hospital shop and carry out other fundraising activities, have raised millions of pounds, which have been spent on essential equipment for the hospital.